panosc-eu/panosc/Work Packages/WP3 Data catalogue services/Minutes/20190620_PaNOSC_data_api_meeting.md

     - Add more general fields like: facility type, Technique, sample name

 * Support authentication
-    - Support authentication via orchid or other single sign up
+    - Support authentication via orchid or other single sign on
     - Diamond does insist on orcid for proposals and so will ESS
     - Discuss with WP2 about orcid support